SERUSEcode/ShowcaseSite/React/Document/Diary.md

 2022-10-03
 18. Fixed the navigation so i can navigate from index to all project to one project
 19. Fixed database, navigation and style for project

+2023-05-14
+- Starting to look at the project again with new motivation
+- Thinking of change tool from Vs Code to Vs 2022.
+Bc of easier packadge handler and other funtions.